Quantum Sensing Using Atomic Clocks for Nuclear and Particle Physics: Atomic clock

+When a system is regarded as stable, measurements performed in the system at different times yields the same value.
+The variation of the measured value is characterized by uncertainty, which is categorized into two types: statistical uncertainty and systematic uncertainty.
+Statistical uncertainty reflects the spread of measured values when repeated measurements are performed under the same conditions.
+Systematic uncertainties accounts for uncertainties other than the statistical uncertainty.
+In atomic clocks, systematic uncertainties typically include the uncertainties on the estimated frequency shifts induced by external fields and other factors.
+More stable systems enable higher precision measurements, because of their smaller statistical uncertainty.
+Precision is defined by a small fractional uncertainty, i.e., the uncertainty divided by the measured value.
+Accuracy refers to how close the measurement value is to the true value.

+For a stable reference, it is desirable to have a high sensitivity to small frequency shifts.
+This requirement can be achieved by using a transition with a large quality factor $\omega_0/\Gamma$.
+Such transitions are forbidden transitions, where a forbidden transition is defined as a transition that cannot be driven by the electric dipole (E1) interaction.
+The absence of transition probability due to the strongest interaction between atoms and light results in a long-lived excited state, if the excited state is without an alternative decay path to the ground state allowed by E1 transitions.
+In addition, for atomic clocks, it is crucial to select an atomic resonance with minimal sensitivity to external fields.

-Historically, a microwave transition between $m_F=0$ states of two hyperfine levels in the ground state of alkali atoms such as Cs and Rb was used as the atomic transition.
-This transition is a magnetic dipole (M1) transition, and its linewidth is not limited by the natural lifetime of the state but other effects, such as the relaxation due to collisions with other atoms.
-The uncertainty for the Cs clock has improved by six orders of magnitude over decades, as shown in Fig. \ref{FigClockStability}.
-With the advent of laser spectroscopy, optical clocks developed much more quickly than microwave clocks.
-One of the advantages of optical clocks is five orders of magnitude larger $\nu$. $\Delta\nu$ can be limited by some external factors, such as the coherence time of the laser and lifetime of atoms in a trap due to residual gas collision, and is not necessarily the natural linewidth of the transition itself, resulting in $\Delta \nu/\nu_0$ smaller than microwave clocks.
+Historically, microwave transitions between $m_F=0$ states of two hyperfine levels in the ground state of alkali atoms, such as Cs and Rb, were used as the atomic transitions.
+Over the decades, the accuracy of the Cs atomic clock has improved by six orders of magnitude, as shown in Fig. \ref{FigClockStability}.
+With the advent of laser spectroscopy, optical atomic clocks have advanced much more rapidly than microwave atomic clocks.
+One advantage of optical atomic clocks is the transition frequency $\nu_0$, which is five orders of magnitude larger than that for microwave atomic clocks and thus helps increase $\omega_0/\Gamma$.